Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

 and this yields a $\widehat{W}$-equivariant homeomorphism

-Now, recall that an action of a group $G$ on a space $Z$ is said to be \emph{properly discontinuous} (or a \emph{covering space action}, see \cite[\S 1.3]{hatcher}) if every point $z\in Z$ has an open neighbourhood $z\in U\subset Z$ such that if $g\in G$ is such that $gU\cap U\ne\emptyset$, then $g=1$.
-In other words, such that
+Now, recall that an action of a group $G$ on a space $Z$ is said to be \emph{properly discontinuous} (or a \emph{covering space action}, see \cite[\S 1.3]{hatcher}) if every point $z\in Z$ has an open neighbourhood $z\in U\subset Z$ such that if $g\in G$ is such that $gU\cap U\ne\emptyset$, then $g=1$, i.e. such that